Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Introduction

 In the $hp$-scheme developed in this paper, the dynamics for $\m{x}_k$ are approximated by the Radau collocation scheme developed in \cite{DarbyHagerRao11,GargHagerRao11a,GargHagerRao10a,HagerHouRao15c}.
 Let $\C{P}_N$ denote the space of polynomials of degree at most $N$ defined on the interval $\Omega$, and let $\C{P}_N^n$ denote the $n$-fold Cartesian product $\C{P}_N \times \ldots \times \C{P}_N$.
 We analyze a discrete approximation to (\ref{Dtau}) of the form

 Note that there is no polynomial associated with the control; $\m{u}_{ki}$ corresponds to the value of the control at $t_{k-1/2} + h\tau_i$.
 In (\ref{D}) the dimension of $\C{P}_N$ is $N+1$ and there are $K$ mesh intervals, so a component of the state variable is chosen from a space of dimension $K(N+1)$.
-Similarly, there are $KN + K$ equations in (\ref{D}) corresponding to the collocated dynamics at $KN$ points and the $K$ continuity conditions.
+Similarly, there are $KN + K$ equations in (\ref{D}) corresponding to the collocated dynamics at $KN$ points and the $K$ continuity conditions, the initial condition at $t = 0$ and the $K-1$ continuity conditions for the state at the interior mesh points.

 For simplicity in the analysis, the same degree polynomials are used in each mesh interval, while in practical implementations of the $hp$-scheme \cite{DarbyHagerRao11, DarbyHagerRao10, LiuHagerRao15, PattersonHagerRao14}, polynomials of different degrees are often used on different intervals.
 On intervals where the solution is smooth, high degree polynomials are employed, while on intervals where the solution is nonsmooth, low degree polynomials are used.